csolink/csolink-model/docs/BookChapter.md

 ### Inherited from publication:

  * [authors](authors.md)  <sub>0..*</sub>
     * Description: connects an publication to the list of authors who contributed to the publication.
 This property should be a comma-delimited list of author names.
 It is recommended that an author's name be formatted as "surname, firstname initial.".
-Note that this property is a node annotation expressing the citation list of authorship which might typically otherwise be more completely documented in csolink:PublicationToProviderAssociation defined edges which point to full details about an author and possibly, some qualifiers which clarify the specific status of a given author in the publication.
+Note that this property is a node annotation voicing the citation list of authorship which might typically otherwise be more completely documented in csolink:PublicationToProviderAssociation defined edges which point to full details about an author and possibly, some qualifiers which clarify the specific status of a given author in the publication.
     * range: [String](types/String.md)
  * [publication➞pages](publication_pages.md)  <sub>0..*</sub>
     * Description: When a 2-tuple of page numbers are provided, they represent the start and end page of the publication within its parent publication context.
 For books, this may be set to the total number of pages of the book.